 application resources

-Please use these application instructions if you are a new or recompeting applicant.
+Please use these application instructions if you are a new or recompeting applicant to CNCS.

-If you are submitting a request for continuation, please see the Continuation Instructions which begin on page 12.
+If you are submitting a request for continuation to CNCS, please see the Continuation Instructions which begin on page 12.

 Use these instructions in conjunction with the Notice of Federal Funding Opportunity (Notice), and the AmeriCorps Regulations, 45 CFR §§ 2520–2550.
 The Notice includes deadlines, eligibility requirements, submission requirements, maximum amount of funding per Member Service Year (MSY), and other information that is specific to the grant competition.